+Tree and woody brush control is usually essential in most projects to prevent woody species from outcompeting the desired plant community.
 Tree control in conservation plantings is a common practice in the prairie region of Minnesota to improve habitat for ground nesting grassland birds.
-Methods of control include prescribed burning; mowing/cutting and stem herbicide treatment, basal herbicide treatment; foliar herbicide treatment; grazing and pulling.
+Methods of control include prescribed burning; mowing/cutting; mowing/cutting followed by stem herbicide treatment or basal herbicide treatment; foliar herbicide treatment; and grazing and pulling.
 The method that will be most effective in a certain situation will depend on site conditions, size of woody plants, density and timing.
 Prescribed burning in the fall and mowing with a flail type mower (leaving the cut surface rough vs. a clean cut) in late summer are generally the most cost effective methods for smaller trees and shrubs.